MattRusselli/Workout-Tracker-App/README.md

 ### **_Description_**

-#### A workout app used for planning and tracking all of your exercises.
+#### A workout app used for planning and tracking all of your exercises as well as a database to look up exercices by name or by targeted muscle groups.

 #### [Component Hierarchy Diagram]()